What you see: A sealed container of yogurt that has been refrigerated, but is months past its “expiry date.”

 The little tub was still sealed.
 He peeled back the foil.

-The yogurt looked fine, though perhaps a little dried out.
+The Greek yogurt looked fine, though perhaps a little dried out.
 It smelled normal and tasted normal, so he ate it, experienced no ill outcomes, and lived to report his findings to EatOrToss headquarters.
 Way to fight food waste, Larry!

 But is eating yogurt older than this baby a good idea?